A bound of the number of weighted blow-ups to compute the minimal log discrepancy for smooth 3-folds: Preliminaries

 \end{defn}

-\begin{rem} Assume $\mld(0;A,\a)\geq 0$.
-If there exists a log resolution of the pair $(A, \a\m_0)$, then there is a prime divisor on the log resolution computing $\mld(0;A,\a)$, where $\m_0$ is the maximal ideal defining $0\in A$.
-If $\mld(0;A,\a)=-\infty$ and $Z(\a)\subset A$ contains an irreducible component of codimension one, there may not exist a prime divisor computing the mld among the exceptional divisors appearing in the log resolution (cf. \cite[Proposition 7.2]{EM}).
-But in that case, we replace $\a$ by $\a+\m_0^s$ with $s\gg 0$ so that a prime divisor computing $\mld(0;A,\a)=-\infty$ appears in the log resolution.
-Therefore, if $\char k=0$ or $N\leq 3$, then there is a prime divisor in the log resolution computing mld for any pair. \end{rem}
+\begin{rem} Assume there exists a log resolution of the pair $(A, \a\m_0)$, where $\m_0$ is the maximal ideal defining $0\in A$.
+If $\mld(0;A,\a)\geq 0$, then, on every such resolution there is a prime divisor computing $\mld(0;A,\a)$.
+If $\mld(0;A,\a)=-\infty$ and $Z(\a)\subset A$ contains an irreducible component of codimension one, there may not exist a prime divisor computing the mld among the exceptional divisors appearing in a given log resolution (cf. \cite[Proposition 7.2]{EM}).
+But in this case, if we construct an appropriate log resolution of $(A, \a\m_0)$ by taking more blowing-ups from the given one, a prime divisor computing $\mld(0;A,\a)$ appears on that.
+Therefore, for $\char k=0$ or $N\leq 3$, every pair $(A, \a)$ has a prime divisor computing $\mld(0;A,\a)$, since there is a log resolution for every pair. \end{rem}

-Next, we will introduce arc and jet spaces on a variety. \begin{defn} Let $X$ be a $k$-scheme of finite type over $k$.
-For every $m\in \bN$ and an extension field $L\supset k$, an {\sl $m$-jet} over $k$ on $X$ is a $k$-morphism